-Using the final retained need satisfaction measurement model, tests of measurement of invariance across time points were realized in the following sequence (Millsap, 2011; Morin, Arens, & Marsh, 2016): (1) configural invariance; (2) weak invariance (invariance of the factor loadings/cross-loadings); (3) strong measurement (invariance of the factor loadings/cross-loadings, and intercepts); (4) strict invariance (invariance of the factor loadings/cross-loadings, intercepts, and uniquenesses).
-In predictive latent variable models estimated at the item level, such as those used in the present study, only the first 2 steps (configural and weak invariance) are required to ensure comparability of the constructs over time, although strong and strict invariance remain useful to establish as strictly invariant models involve the estimation of fewer parameter estimates (parsimony), leading to increases in statistical power.
-In all longitudinal models, factors were freely allowed to correlate across time waves, and a priori correlated uniquenesses between matching indicators utilized at the different time-points were included to avoid inflated stability estimates (Marsh, 2007).
+Using the final retained need satisfaction measurement model, tests of measurement of invariance across time points were realized in the following sequence (Millsap, 2011; Morin et al., 2016): (a) configural invariance; (b) weak invariance (invariance of the factor loadings/cross-loadings); (c) strong measurement (invariance of the factor loadings/cross-loadings, and intercepts); (d) strict invariance (invariance of the factor loadings/cross-loadings, intercepts, and uniquenesses).
+In predictive latent variable models estimated at the item level, such as those used in the present study, only the first two steps (configural and weak invariance) are required to ensure comparability of the constructs over time, although strong and strict invariance remain useful to establish as strictly invariant models involve the estimation of fewer parameter estimates (parsimony), leading to increases in statistical power.
+In all longitudinal models, factors were freely allowed to correlate across time waves, and a priori correlated uniquenesses between matching indicators utilized at the different time-points were included to avoid inflated stability estimates (Marsh, 2012).